intron-innovation/AfriMed-QA/README.md

 - `data_path`: The path to the data file.
 - `prompt_file_path`: The path to the prompt file.
 - `q_type`: The type of questions to process (e.g., `mcq`).
+- `num_few_shot`: The number of few shot examples to use (e.g., 0). default is 0

 #### Running the Script
 Navigate to the `scripts` directory and execute the bash script with the required arguments.
 Example usage:
 ```bash
 bash scripts/run_prediction.sh
 ```
+- An example bash script for Phi has been provided.

+#### Few-shot prompting
+- In your script, set `num_few_shot_values` = the number of shots your choose

+#### Instruction tuning
+- In your script, set prompt_type to either base or instruct.
+   - `base`: prompt the model without any instruction tuning
+   - `instruct`: prompt with model with a instruction e.g as an African Doctor.